 3.3.
-Customer Authentication
+Customer Authentication Approaches

-Three different approaches can be used by a TPP to allow the authentication by the ASPSP.
-These three approaches rely on a PSU identification that must be relevant to the ASPSP (National identifier or Bank customer identifier).
+Three different approaches can be used by a TPP to allow the PSU authentication by the ASPSP.
+These approaches rely on a PSU identification that must be relevant to the ASPSP (National identifier or Bank customer identifier).

-These three approaches are implemented in different ways, depending on the relevant use case:
+These approaches are implemented in different ways, depending on the relevant use case:

-- either during the authorisation process (cf. § 3.4.3), mostly for AISP and CBPII use cases - or during the consent management process, for instance in case of Payment Request (cf. § 3.4.4)
+- either during the authorisation process (cf. §3.4.2), mostly for AISP and CBPII use cases, - or during the consent confirmation process, for instance in case of a PISP submitting a Payment Request (cf. § 3.4.2).